-- Summary of naturally ventilated spaces highlighting compliance
+- i.
+Summary of naturally ventilated spaces highlighting compliance

-- 2. All assumptions made
+- ii.
+All assumptions made

-- Methodology
+- iii.
+Methodology

-- Results
+- iv.
+Results

 The Natural Ventilation Report should be endorsed by a locally qualified professional who has at least 3 years of relevant experience in natural ventilation design and CFD modelling.